 Home

-Katherine Malan is an associate professor in the Department of Decision Sciences at UNISA.
+Katherine Malan is a full professor in the Department of Decision Sciences at UNISA.
 She received her BSc (Computer Science & Mathematics), BSc Hons (Computer Science) and MSc (Computer Science) from the University of Cape Town and her PhD (Computer Science) from the University of Pretoria in 2014.
-She has over 20 years' lecturing experience, mostly in Computer Science, at three different South African universities and has co-authored two programming textbooks.
+She has over 25 years' lecturing experience, mostly in Computer Science, at three different South African universities and has co-authored two programming textbooks.
+She is editor-in-chief of South African Computer Journal, associate editor for Engineering Applications of Artificial Intelligence, co-chair of ENUM track of GECCO, and has served as a reviewer for over 20 Web of Science journals.
 She currently holds a National Research Foundation C1 rating for research (2020 - 2024).

 Her research interests include: